Explicit decoders using fixed-point amplitude amplification based on QSVT: Main results

 \subsection{Petz-like decoder}

-Using a similar technique, we can construct another decoder, which is thought of as a simplification of the Petz recovery map.
-We call this decoder the Petz-like decoder \footnote{In this scenario, while we assume that the state on $BB'$ is the MES $\ket{\Phi}^{BB'}$, the Petz-like decoder works even for an arbitrary state $\ket{\rho}^{BB'}$ (one example: the thermofield double state).
+Using a similar technique, we can construct the Petz-like decoder, which is a simplification of the Petz recovery map.
+We first introduce a decoding protocol with post-selection in \ref{sec: prob IPM}.
+Combining it with the QSVT-based FPAA algorithm, we explicitly construct the Petz-like decoder in \ref{sec: det IPM}~\footnote{While we assume that the state on $BB'$ is the MES $\ket{\Phi}^{BB'}$, the Petz-like decoder works even for an arbitrary state $\ket{\rho}^{BB'}$ (one example: the thermofield double state).
 In such cases, replacing every $\ket{\Phi}^{BB'}$ which appears in this section with $\ket{\rho}^{BB'}$ should suffice.}.
-We first introduce a decoding protocol with post-selection in \ref{sec: prob IPM}.
-Combining it with the QSVT-based FPAA algorithm, we explicitly construct the Petz-like decoder in \ref{sec: det IPM}.